T0MGithub/maritime/docs/view-engines.md

 ## Usage

-You can mount a view engine within Maritime by creating an engine object and applying setting it within the app with the value `rendering-engine`.
+You can mount a view engine within Maritime by creating an engine object and setting it within the app with the value `rendering-engine`.
 Integrated engines are located in the Maritime library at `Maritime.renderingEngines.ENGINE_NAME`.

 ```js
 const engine = new Maritime.renderingEngine.ejs({